Amy-0-hub/HTML-CSS-Practice-Project/README.md

 - Using Flexbox to create flexible page structures
 - Playing with spacing: margin, padding, border.
 Also, **css box model**
 - Basic responsive design ideas

+📌 **Note:**

+- Most of my hands-on CSS practice, layout experiments, and style testing are in `css_copy/styles.css`.
+This file serves as my working draft while learning.
+- All modifications and learning experiments are done mainly in the **CSS files**
+- This is a personal learning project — not meant to replicate the original tutorial fully

+## 🧪 How to View

+1. Clone or download the repository
+2. Open `index.html` in a web browser
+3. Explore `style.css` and `css_copy/styles.css` to see how styles were applied and tested